bhumi051/citrus-android-sdk/docs/Pay Using Saved Cards and Bank.md

 // Step 2 - Display List on the UI.
 // Step 3 - If option selected by user is CardOption , call setCardCVV method and send payment option to SDK.
 // Set the CVV for cardOption
   cardOption.setCardCVV(cvv); //cardOption is the option selected by user on UI.
   // Init Net Banking PaymentType
-  PaymentType.PGPayment pgPayment = new PaymentType.PGPayment(amount, BILL_URL, cardOption, new CitrusUser("developercitrus@gmail.com","9876543210"));
+  PaymentType.PGPayment pgPayment = new PaymentType.PGPayment(amount, BILL_URL, cardOption, new CitrusUser(email,mobile));

   citrusClient.pgPayment(pgPayment, new Callback<TransactionResponse>() {